 NOTICE: Bliss-Box cannot support or endorse any unofficial firmware.
 If you are running a custom or modified unofficial firmware it could void your warranty.
 If an RMA is submitted and an unofficial firmware is loaded onto the device, Bliss-Box reserves the right to apply a fee upon returning the unit to you.

-The API has many features for use with the 4-Play adapter.
+The API has many features for use with the 4-Play or Gamer-Pro adapters.
 From programming preferred settings to pulling info about the adapter to interfacing with controller peripherals.

-This tool only supports 2.0 firmware and will guide you in updating your existing 1.x device to 2.0 as well as programming the ports with individual player IDs.
+This tool only supports 2.0 and greater firmware and will guide you in updating your existing 1.x device as well as programming the ports with individual player IDs.